MicrosoftDocs/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 *Applies to [!INCLUDE[ssSDW](../../includes/sssdwfull-md.md)], [!INCLUDE[ssPDW](../../includes/sspdw-md.md)], and [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] and later*

-An ordered clustered columnstore index can be created on columns of any data type except for string columns.
-Use the `column_store_order_ordinal` column in [sys.indexes](../../relational-databases/system-catalog-views/sys-indexes-transact-sql.md) to determine the order of the column(s) for a clustered columnstore index.
+Use the `column_store_order_ordinal` column in [sys.index_columns](../../relational-databases/system-catalog-views/sys-index-columns-transact-sql.md) to determine the order of the column(s) for a clustered columnstore index.
+This aids with [segment elimination](../../relational-databases/indexes/columnstore-indexes-query-performance.md#segment-elimination), especially with string data.
 For more information, see [Performance tuning with ordered clustered columnstore index](/azure/synapse-analytics/sql-data-warehouse/performance-tuning-ordered-cci) and [Columnstore indexes design guidance](../../relational-databases/indexes/columnstore-indexes-design-guidance.md).

 To convert to an ordered clustered column store index, the existing index must be a clustered columnstore index.
+Use the `DROP_EXISTING` option.

 LOB data types (the (max) length data types) cannot be the key of an ordered clustered columnstore index.

+When creating an ordered clustered columnstore index, use `OPTION(MAXDOP = 1)` for the highest quality sorting and fastest performance of the CREATE INDEX statement.

+When an ordered clustered columnstore index is created, the key columns are indicated by the `column_store_order_ordinal` column in `sys.index_columns`.

 ### WITH options